 GLITTERS: They act like the shimmers but they get better if you wet them, like most glitters, but they do have quite a bit of fall down (Shades: #2, #12, #14).

-Tip: The shimmers and the glitters will work a little bit better if you wet the brush or use your finger tips to apply them, if you don’t use more than 1-2 colours together and if you use a primer underneat.
+Tip: The shimmers and the glitters will work a little bit better if you wet the brush or use your fingertips to apply them, if you don’t use more than 1-2 colours together and if you use a primer underneath.

 Believe it or not, this is a halo eye, can you see it?
 No, because all the shades blend together into one shade, without any dimension.
 The look is pretty but it wasn’t what I was going for.

 (Sorry for the bug bite on my eyebrow, it’s healing but it looks horrendous.)

 The colour #5 was blended in the crease it was supposed to give dimension but it blends into nothing, the look is patchy and looks horrible apart from the blue on the lower lashline that is nice.